build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 We were able to get a concise summary of the video's content, excluding any sponsorships, advertisements, or other extraneous information.
 This enables us to quickly grasp the key points and main ideas from the video without being slowed down by unnecessary details.
 Well done on achieving this accomplishment!

-We are now ready to move on to the final step, Step 4, where we will generate a step-by-step tutorial based on the summarized transcript and create a quiz to test our understanding and gained knowledge.
+We are now ready to move on to the final step, Step 4, where we will re-generate summary to compare results from OpenAI vs an open-source model as well as create a step-by-step tutorial based on the summarized transcript and a quiz to test our understanding and gained knowledge.

 ## Part 4 - Extracting steps and creating a quiz using ChatGPT APIs.